LouisMazel/maz-ui/packages/docs/docs/components/maz-stepper.md

 ## All steps opened & success

-To open and validate all steps, you can use the prop options:
+To open and validate all steps, you can use the following prop options:

 - `all-steps-validated`
 - `all-steps-opened`